UK braces for wintry December weather amid snow and ice warnings | Press and Journal

 “The first severe weather warning of the winter for snow and ice is always a timely reminder for people to check they are winter ready and have made appropriate preparations,” he said.

-But Met Office deputy chief meteorologist Dan Harris said that despite the cold and unsettled weather – including freezing fog – all is not “doom and gloom”.
+But deputy chief meteorologist, Dan Harris, said that despite the cold and unsettled weather – including freezing fog – all was not “doom and gloom”.

 “We’re keeping an eye on other areas where there is potential for disruptive snow – in particular central and south-east England and the hills of northern England,” he said.